Home

 How to Buy Stocks with ANZ

-3. Choose your preferred currency and payment method (e.g., Bank Transfer, Credit Card or POLi), then initiate your transfer from ANZ Bank.
+3. Initiating a Transfer: Select your preferred currency and payment method, such as Bank Transfer, Credit Card, or POLi.
+Proceed to transfer funds from your ANZ Bank account.

-4. Once the deposit is verified and the funds are in your brokerage account, you're ready to invest in stocks.
+4. Start Investing: After your deposit is confirmed and the funds are available in your brokerage account, you can begin buying stocks.

 What are the Costs?